-Explanatory: The output varies based on external factors such as whether a business is still in existence, as well as, whether scales are removed from service and staffing numbers.
+Explanatory: Protects timber and livestock farmers and ranchers when selling their commodity by weights.
+The output varies based on external factors such as whether a business is still in existence, as well as whether scales are removed from service and staffing numbers.